joplin/plugin-victor/README.md

 Then under the **Tools** menu, select **Delete all data...**

+## If there is still some data left on the sync target

+If there is still some data left on the sync target, it may be because your app is not completely in sync.
+In that case, go to Configuration > Synchronisation > Advanced and click on "Delete local data and re-download from sync target".

+Wait for all data to be downloaded, then run Victor, and synchronise again.

 ## More info

 All notes, notebooks, attachments and tags are deleted.